Table of Contents

 RELATED POST: Objective Versus Subjective Evidence in LTD Claims

 For those living with chronic pain, the impact on daily life can be profound.
 Simple tasks that others may take for granted, like getting out of bed or walking to the store, can become monumental challenges.
-The invisible nature of chronic pain can lead to skepticism and disbelief, making it even harder for individuals to convey the true extent of their suffering.
+The hidden nature of chronic pain can lead to skepticism and disbelief, making it even harder for individuals to convey the true extent of their suffering.

 Fibromyalgia